 The need for universities to support and enable government, society and business to respond and rise to both longstanding and rapidly evolving challenges has never been greater.
 The University of Huddersfield is well placed to respond to these challenges through all aspects of our activities.
-Through our Knowledge Exchange Strategy, we seek to outline how all our assets - people, facilities, expertise and knowledge - can be aligned to respond to and tackle the societal, health, climate and economic challenges that face us locally and globally.
+Through our Knowledge Exchange Strategy which links to the University's Research Strategy, we seek to outline how all our assets - people, facilities, expertise and knowledge - can be aligned to respond to and tackle the societal, health, climate and economic challenges that face us locally and globally.
+Areas of Strategic Research Importance (ASRIs) are strategic themes at the University of Huddersfield which create a focus for the development of our research portfolio in support of increasing its global reputation through the production of high quality outputs and generating impact.